apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**DOJ's Visa antitrust lawsuit alleges debit card company monopoly**
+**Trump vows to 'take other countries' jobs' in economic speech**

-You can read more about it [here](https://www.usatoday.com/story/money/2024/09/24/visa-monopoly-doj-antitrust/75367978007/).
+You can read more about it [here](https://www.bbc.com/news/articles/cly3qnrpvg9o).

 ## Requirements
 - Python 3.8